 - In Yumina The Ethereal, during the sex scene with Nayuta Kagura, the "action" will be... projected on the gym's screen.
 Nayuta doesn't stop it.

 - Averted or lampshaded in Collar 6.
-Michael and Evita Kappel are busy having sex after a few years of being apart.
-When a female servant walks in on them, they both pause and glance over and Michael casually remarks, "I could have sworn I locked that door..."
+Michael and Evita Kappel are busy having Glad-to-Be-Alive Sex after a few years of being apart when a female servant walks in on them.
+Michael casually remarks, "I could have sworn I locked that door..."
 In the next scene, however, they're fully dressed and chatting with their servant about the message she was delivering to them.

 - In The Last Days Of FOXHOUND, President Solidus gets a call from Ocelot at the same time as he's getting something else, too.